Local, online, anonymous, peer support, group chats for sexual assault survivors on your base.

-To help support the work of local SAPR Programs, the new program, Local Safe HelpRoom, will allow D-SAACP certified SARCs or SAPR VAs to host their own local Safe HelpRoom group chats.
+To help support the work of local SAPR Programs, Local Safe HelpRoom allows D-SAACP certified SARCs or SAPR VAs, or Coast Guard SARCs and SAPR VAs with NACP certification, to host their own local Safe HelpRoom group chats.
 Once trained, local hosts will be able to offer tailored assistance for their community with an individual topic, convenient time, specific group, and discussion structure that best fits the needs of the local population.

 To learn more about why we started Safe HelpRoom, and how we keep it safe and secure, visit the Safe HelpRoom webpage (safehelproom.org).

 Group chat services have increasingly become a resource for individuals seeking help to process their experience with sexual violence since the introduction of the Internet to our everyday lives.
 The anonymity, ease of access, and convenience of these services creates unprecedented opportunities for individuals to seek out support.
 These online spaces facilitate connections between similarly affected individuals without the barriers of distance or scheduling.
 Anonymous group chats, such as the Safe HelpRoom, can reduce the stigma that victims of crime, such as sexual violence, experience when reaching out for in-person support.

 Some examples of groups who may benefit from coming together in this environment include:

 - Survivors who have filed Restricted Reports but still want to connect with others that may have gone through a similar experience without jeopardizing the confidentiality of their report.